 Clover Soft Touch Steel Crochet Hooks

+Steel crochet hooks have a patented ergonomic soft-touch handle for easy crocheting.
 They are used for beading, jewelry making, and lace making.
-Perfect for fine threads.
+The product material is perfect for fine threads.
 The hook comes with a protective cover for safe storage.

 Pros